worstface/inkycal_modules/README.md

 You can display any information by using the respective symbols that are used by [Yahoo!
 Finance](https://finance.yahoo.com/).

-It's easily setup with a list of symbols like this e.g.:
+It's easily setup with a string of comma separated symbols like this e.g.:
-`tickers = ["TSLA", "AMD", "NVDA", "^DJI", "BTC-USD", "EURUSD=X"]`
+`tickers = "TSLA, AMD, NVDA, ^DJI, BTC-USD, EURUSD=X"`

 # Inkycal Tweets Module
 <p align="center">